Bombus terricola: Temperature regulation

 Bumble bees can fly at a wide range of temperatures, including normal air temperature or below freezing point.
 They must have body temperatures of at least 29-30 degrees Celsius before they are able to free fly independently in the air.
 Like honeybees, they produce heat before their flight.
 To raise their body temperature, specifically their thoracic temperature, these bees must expend a lot of energy.
 These bees can visit dispersed flowers within a short span of time at either high or low air temperatures.
 Sometimes at low temperatures, these bees do not have enough heat to maintain continuous flight.
 Consequently, landing on flowers warms them up so that their thoracic temperature remains high enough for flight.
 Since they use up a lot of energy for this thermoregulation, they take a lot of nectar from flowers that are most readily available to use as energy storage.
 By maintaining a high thoracic temperature, B. terricola can look for new sources of food and have the advantage to fly away quickly if they are at risk for predation.

 Interactions with other species

 Parasites

 There are a few parasites that have been found to affect the populations of Bombus terricola.
-The larva, Physocephala, infects about twelve percent of the worker population of B. terricola from July to August in Ontario, Canada.
+The parasitic fly Physocephala infects about twelve percent of the worker population of B. terricola from July to August in Ontario, Canada.
 There is another parasite that is known to affect this population: the fungus Nosema bombi.
 Classified as a fungus, Nosema bombi is a small, unicellular parasite that is known to infect bumble bees.
 It may also be one of the factors that is leading to the decline in numbers of Bombus terricola.
 There is a high prevalence of this parasite specifically in Bombus terricola populations.